sschadt/hawaii-weather-data/README.md

 * `/api/v1.0/<start>` and `/api/v1.0/<start>/<end>`

   * Returns a json list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.
-  * Given the start only, calculate `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.
+  * Given the start only, calculates `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.
-  * Given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.
+  * Given the start and the end date, calculates the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.